mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 2. **First iteration: Mind map / brainstorm**

 Start exploring the areas that you want to transform.
-We recommend thinking along the lines of the 5 P’s – People, Process, Platform, Portfolio, Promotion – because these cover all the aspects you need when undergoing a transformation.
+We recommend thinking along the lines of the 5 P’s—People, Process, Platform, Portfolio, Promotion—because these cover all the aspects you need when undergoing a transformation.
 This also ties well into other tools we use such as the Maturity Assessment, which is also grouped according to the 5 P’s.

 Imagine how you want those areas to look like in 3-4 years.
 That timeframe is the perfect balance between realistic and achievable and it gives you the chance to work on different aspects simultaneously.
 More than that and it's too far in the future, too fuzzy, you can't know what the world will look like in 10 years.
-Too short and there's not enough time to do something impactful – it won't be inspirational.
+Too short and there's not enough time to do something impactful—it won't be inspirational.
 Add key words to a mind map for each of the five areas.

 3. **Second iteration: Prioritize and add details**